canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 - DO respect the Canada.ca Content Style Guide

 ## Talking about ourselves
-- DO refer to our team informally – “the Canada.ca product team at TBS” or something
+- DO refer to our team informally – e.g. “the Canada.ca team at TBS”
 - DO write in terms of the team - "we did...", "the team observed..."
 - DO mention line depts. we work with
 - DON’T single out people by name (until we sort out if that’s kosher)